utelecon/utelecon.github.io/en/notice/2023/02-utokyo_account-security.md

 ## We are working on making UTokyo Account safer and smoother to use

 We will continue to improve UTokyo Account to make it safer and smoother to use.
-As part of this effort, we are planning to enable the use of FIDO security keys as a more advanced identification method in the next few months.
+As part of this effort, we are planning to enable the use of FIDO security keys as a more advanced verification method in the next few months.
 We will announce the detailed schedule and usage on the utelecon portal site when it becomes available.

 ## Maintenance of UTAS and ITC-LMS